dejanbatanjac/programming-review.com/_posts/2016-01-16-http-pragma-no-cache.md

 ---
 layout: post
-title:  "CTRL + F5 to refresh your browser"
+title:  "HTTP PRAGMA NO CACHE and CTRL + F5 to refresh your HTML"
 date:   2017-01-16 03:39:33 +0100
 categories: Browser
 ---